-In this context, the Public Auditing Institution (Ombudsperson) was established on 14 June 2012.379 This institution is responsible for investigating, researching and making recommendations about the conformity of all kinds of actions, acts, attitudes and behaviours of the administration with law and fairness under the respect for human rights.
+In this context, the Public Audit Institution (Ombudsperson Institution) was established on 14 June 2012.
+This institution is responsible for investigating, researching and making recommendations about the conformity of all kinds of actions, acts, attitudes and behaviours of the administration with law and fairness under the respect for human rights.

-Furthermore, the Presidency Communication Centre (CIMER),380 which was established in 2015, is accessible by anyone via letter, hotline and internet for any kind of complaints or disclosures including the violation of the equal treatment or non-discrimination principles.
+Furthermore, the Presidency Communication Centre (CIMER), which was established in 2015, is accessible by anyone via letter, hotline and internet for any kind of complaints or disclosures including the violation of the equal treatment or non-discrimination principles.

-Victims can make a complaint to the Committee on Equality of Opportunity Between Men and Women for the Grand National Assembly of Turkey,381 or the Human Rights and Equality Institution, as well as to the human rights boards of the cities or towns.382
+Victims can make a complaint to the Committee on Equality of Opportunity Between Men and Women and the Human Rights Inquiry Committee of the Grand National Assembly of Turkey, as well as to the human rights boards of the cities or towns.